elkiki99/elkiki99/README.md

 # Hey, I'm Bruno 👋

-Full-stack developer from Montevideo, Uruguay.
-I build web applications with Laravel and Vue.js, and I'm currently studying Computer Science while working professionally on real-world projects.
+Full-stack developer from Montevideo, Uruguay, currently working professionally in the IT industry.
+I build web applications with Laravel and Vue.js while studying Computer Science.

 ## 🛠️ Tech Stack